redromnon/HeroicBashLauncher/README.md

 Open your terminal and execute the program by running `./HeroicBashLauncher.sh`.
 You may be required to enable executable permissions for this file.

 **Keep in mind, you have to run this program everytime you change the Settings in the Heroic Games Launcher app.
-This will be overwrite the old launch parameters with the new ones.**
+This helps to overwrite the old launch parameters with the new ones.**

 ## Features Planned